 Out Run

-- The racing game Out Run is considered one of the best of its time by many retro connoisseurs.
+• The racing driver game Out Run is considered by many retro connoisseurs to be one of the best of its time.
 The original version was intended as an arcade game and was an absolute hit in many arcades around the world.
-In its arcade version, the racing game has a built-in steering wheel and pedals that allow highly responsive and smooth gameplay.
-Sega game tracks are from European cities inspired and they provide plenty of variety.
-However, the player does not have a choice of vehicle in Out Run, but always drives a chic Ferrari Testarossa in red.
+In its slot version, the racing game has a built-in steering wheel and pedals that enable extremely responsive and fluid gameplay.
+The Sega game's tracks are inspired by European cities and they provide plenty of variety.
+In Out Run, the player has no choice of vehicle, but always drives a chic Ferrari Testarossa in red.

 Super Mario Kart